Paul's passion for computer technology began over thirty years ago. He taught digital media studies for many years in

 My family and I have been big Apple fans for years, and we love our MacBooks.
-As well using them at home, I've also used Macs in the workplace when teaching my digital media creation course: essentially how to do photo, audio, and movie editing.
+As well as using them at home, I've also used Macs in the workplace when teaching my digital media creation course: essentially how to do photo, audio, and movie editing.

 Top 3 Cases for the MacBook Pro 15" With Retina Display